tylerlrhodes/blog2/content/posts/A-Summary-of-Girards-Triangular-Desire.md

-Metaphysical desire is contagious and Girard terms it's spread as the *ontological disease.*  In DDATN Girard explores the progression of the disease through contemporary time with an exploration of literature exposing it's operation and progression.
+Metaphysical desire is contagious and Girard terms it's spread as the *ontological disease.*  In DDATN Girard explores the progression of the disease through contemporary time with an exploration of literature.

-In Girard's explanation the progression of literature is reflective of the stages of the ontological disease and the novelists awareness of this reality.
+In Girard's explanation literature is reflective of the stages of the ontological disease and the novelists awareness of this reality.
 According to Girard, despite the apparent gulf between *Don Quixote*, *Notes From the Underground,* and other works he discusses, the novels all perform the same act ultimately: they reveal the existence of metaphysical desire.
-Girard calls this the *novelistic revalation.*
+Girard calls this the *novelistic revelation.*

 In *Don Quixote,* this operation is fairly obvious.
 Don Quixote's imitation of Amadis of Gaul and his chivalric exploits in practicing